Budget and Federal Debt

 - Gross interestEssentially represents interest on all Treasury debt securities, including interest on debt held by the public and interest credited to government trust funds and other government accounts that hold federal debt. essentially represents interest on all outstanding federal debt—both debt held by the public and debt held by government accounts.

 - Net interestPrimarily interest on debt held by the public.
 In addition to interest on debt held by the public, the government also earns some interest from various sources and pays interest for purposes other than borrowing from the public.
 These amounts are only a small portion of net interest and, taken together, slightly reduce its total. is primarily interest paid on debt held by the public.
-This interest is part of current outlays by the government and represents the burden of servicing the debt.
+This interest is part of current outlays by the government and represents the cost of servicing the debt.